Hayati binti Mohd Salleh

-Hayati binti Mohd Salleh (or simply Hayati Salleh) is a Bruneian lawyer and the first female Attorney General of Brunei, who served the office from 2009 to 2018.
-She is also the first female High Court Judge in the Supreme Court of Brunei, as well as the first Bruneian Malay woman to be called to the English Bar.
-She was responsible for overseeing the implementation of sharia law in Brunei.
-She was a member of the cabinet in the reshuffles of 2005, 2010, 2015, and 2018.
+Hayati binti Haji Mohd Salleh (or simply Hayati Salleh) is a Bruneian magistrate and the first female Attorney General of Brunei, who served the office from 2009 to 2018.
+She is also the first female judge in Brunei, as well as the first female High Court Judge in the Supreme Court of Brunei.
+She is also the first Bruneian Malay woman to be called to the English Bar.